 On Oct.
-2, voters of the Rumson-Fair Haven Regional High School district will consider a $12.59 million bond referendum that would renovate and reconfigure space.
-The proposal aims to better serve the educational, technological, and safety needs of RFH students.
+2, 2018 voters of the Rumson-Fair Haven Regional High School district approved a $12.59 million bond referendum that would renovate and reconfigure space.
+The project was designed to better serve the educational, technological, and safety needs of RFH students.
 Projects focus primarily on renovation rather than new construction.
 Reconfiguring existing space will enable greater efficiency and flexibility in classroom space and technology use.

-The proposal includes upgraded science labs, an updated media center, and renovated classrooms – modernizations that recognize the way education relies on a collaborative approach and blends instruction with hands-on practice.
+The proposal included upgraded science labs, an updated media center, and renovated classrooms – modernizations that recognize the way education relies on a collaborative approach and blends instruction with hands-on practice.

 The Board of Education’s goal was a tax-neutral proposal that seeks important educational improvements without contributing to a higher tax rate.
 Tax neutrality is possible because RFH was only a few months away from paying off a bond that funded previous projects.
 This created an opportunity to meet the current and future needs of RFH students in a fiscally responsible manner.
 Tax-neutrality is only one reason to consider a bond referendum.
 The other is the state’s offer of Debt Service Aid to cover 32% of the costs.
 This state aid is only available when a district’s voters approve bond funding through a referendum.

 Phase 2 - budgeted at $ 3,400,000

 - Renovate Science Classrooms & Prep areas (600 Wing) $1,850,000